Melbourne Musicals 2026: It’s Showtime

 Current and upcoming shows

-ANASTASIA (From 20 Dec 2025 – 11 Jan 2026).
+ANASTASIA (until 20 Feb 2026).
 This dazzling musical, featuring the award-winning talents of McNally, Flaherty, Ahrens, and Tresnjak, tells the tale of a brave young woman on a quest to uncover her identity.

 Visiting the Regent Theatre for the first time at 72 was such a special treat, thanks to my eldest daughter.
 We attended a matinee session, and as soon as we approached the grand building, I felt a buzz of excitement.
 The crowd, the huge promotional displays, and the lively atmosphere set the tone for something memorable.